acumberlander/ai-note-taking-app/README.md

 WhisprNotes is an AI-powered note-taking application with advanced features like semantic search, speech-to-text transcription, and AI-assisted note management.

+## Browser Compatibility

+**Important Note:** At the moment, this application only works when it's run in the desktop version of Google Chrome.
+There will be updates in the future to make this app available across other browser platforms on desktop and mobile.

 ## Demo

 Try the live demo: [https://whisprnotes.vercel.app/](https://whisprnotes.vercel.app/)